What Coins Mean on Military and Non-Military Headstones in New Hampshire, Maine, and Massachusetts

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.

-I was catching up with a friend of mine and she mentioned that over Memorial Day Weekend, she visited her grandparents at their cemetery site.
+I was catching up with a friend of mine and she mentioned that she recently visited her grandparents at their cemetery site.
 While she was there, she started chatting with a woman visiting her husband who passed away not long after he returned from Afghanistan.
 As they were chatting, the woman placed a quarter on his headstone.
 And that is where this article is coming from, because now I know why we see pennies, nickels, dimes, and quarters on headstones.